AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 export default Counter
 ```

 Our demo version of the routes is similarly simple but it should be enough for you to understand the general idea and expand on it.
-We're creating a reusable NavBar Component here to simulate a real navigation and a couple of stand-in pseudo page components for home, hello and our counter page as well as a generic 404 for broken/unmatched urls.
+We're creating a reusable NavBar Component here to simulate a real navigation and a couple of stand-in pseudo page components for home, hello and our counter page as well as a generic 404 for broken/unmatched URLs.

 ```javascript